arin-b/CSS-art-gallery/README.md

 You can create an account/login.
 While logged in, you can submit your own artwork, view and like other artworks anddelete any artwork you have previously uploaded.
 While logged out, you can only view the artworks.

+In the 'sample-arts' folder, there are 9 sample artwork that you can use.
+These have been generated using ChatGPT and I do not claim ownership of it.
+Each artwork has 2 pages: HTML and CSS of the same name.

 ### Note:
 There is no backend connectivity.
 All data is stored locally in your browser's local storage. **This is NOT secure.** It has been used here since this is a dummy project created for a college assignment.
 If you wish to actually use any of this code seriously, consider connecting it to a database.
 But if you just want to play around, it is fine just as it is.
 Be careful not to store or upload any sensitive information on it.